A bully pool player

 I was a member of the BMW Motorcycle Club of Northern California from about 1968 to 1975.
 The club had monthly meetings, usually with a ride to someplace interesting.
 Members would often arrive Friday evening, camp out and ride home on Sunday.

-I was new to California and it was my way of learning the geography and also the demographics of BMW motorcycle riders.
+I was new to California, and it was my way of learning geography and also the demographics of BMW motorcycle riders.
 I had already opened a small BMW repair shop in San Francisco called Duane’s Shop.

 Each year the club would ride to the Mt.
-Shasta area and stay at Uncle Runts Watering Hole, a sort of resort.
-It was owned by a relative of a club member.
-The campground was reserved for the motorcycle club and we filled it up.
+Shasta area and stay at Uncle Runt’s Watering Hole, a sort of resort.
+A relative of a club member-owned it.
+We reserved the campground for the motorcycle club, and we filled it up.

 Of the many members that made the yearly ride was Ray Bunch.
 Ray was a perfectionist and did a variety of work on BMW motorcycles.
-He was best known for his very good special tools.
+He was best known for his excellent special tools.
 His tools preceded those made later by Ed Korn.
-Ray’s tools were almost works of art, as they were very well made and were finished off nicely.
-Ray wasn’t a people person but was highly respected for his expertise in the technical aspects of the motorcycles.
+Ray’s tools were almost works of art, as they were well made, and the finish was perfect.
+Ray wasn’t a people person, but we respected him for his expertise in the technical aspects of the motorcycles.

 Uncle Runt’s had a bar with a decent pool table.
 Many of the members enjoyed playing a social game of pool.
-The bar had quite a crowd of BMW members, drinking, talking and playing pool.
-Ray was a good player and rather than just win a game or two, then give up the table to others, Ray dominated the table.
+The bar had quite a crowd of BMW members, drinking, talking, and playing pool.
+Ray was a good player and rather than win a game or two, then give up the table to others, Ray dominated the table.
 Ray was a bully.
+I hate bullies.

 While I respected Ray, I couldn’t say that I liked him and he didn’t care much for me, or anybody else for that matter.
 I decided that he needed to get off the table and let others play.
 After all, this wasn’t a pool tournament.

 Politely, the crowd was pleased.
-I gave the table up to those that wanted to play social pool, not serious killer pool.
+I gave the table up to those that wanted to play social pool.

 Two of Ray’s tools